oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

 2. Click **Proceed to ... default XX.XX.XX.XX.nip.io(unsafe)** if prompted.

 3. Rancher requires separate credentials.
 In the Verrazzano `dev` profile the username is *admin*.
-To get the password execute the following command in Cloud Shell which extracts from the proper secret configuration:
+To get the password to execute the following command in Cloud Shell which extracts from the proper secret configuration:
       ```bash
       <copy>kubectl get secret --namespace cattle-system rancher-admin-secret -o jsonpath={.data.password} | base64 --decode; echo</copy>
       ```
 4. Using the values above login to the Rancher console.

       ![Rancher login](images/rancher-login.png)
-      > You may notice checkbox for *Allow collection of anonymous statistics*, Check this box and click *Got It*.
+      > You may notice a checkbox for *Allow collection of anonymous statistics*, Check this box and click *Got It*.
       ![Rancher Welcome](images/rancher-welcome.png)

-5. On the Cluster Manager page you can monitor and manage multiple cluster controlled by Verrazzano.
-In this lab you have only one (OKE) cluster.
+5. On the Cluster Manager page you can monitor and manage multiple clusters controlled by Verrazzano.
+In this lab, you have only one (OKE) cluster.
 Click on the **local** to open the *Cluster Explorer*.
 The *Cluster Explorer* allows you to view and manipulate all of the custom resources and CRDs in a Kubernetes cluster from the Rancher UI.

       ![Cluster Manager](images/rancherlocal.png)

-6. The dashboard gives an overview about the cluster and the deployed applications.
-The number of resources belong to the *User Namespaces* which is practically almost all the resources including the system too.
+6. The dashboard gives an overview of the cluster and the deployed applications.
+The number of resources belongs to the *User Namespaces* which is practically almost all the resources including the system too.
 You can filter by namespace at top of the dashboard, but this is not necessary now.
-Click on the **Nodes** item in the left side menu to get an overview about the current load of the nodes.
+Click on the **Nodes** item in the left side menu to get an overview of the current load of the nodes.

       ![Cluster Explorer](images/cluster-dashboard.png)